ohlab/SMEG/README.md

 1. Ensure you have **gcc compiler**

-2.    **Install usearch**  - If you do not have usearch already installed, download and install usearch from https://drive5.com/usearch/download.html and follow the installation steps detailed here https://www.drive5.com/usearch/manual/install.html
+2.    **Install usearch**  - If you do not have usearch already installed, download and install usearch from https://drive5.com/usearch/download.html and follow the installation steps detailed in this link https://www.drive5.com/usearch/manual/install.html

 3.    **Install pathoscope**